 The Investment Thesis Changes

-How Long Should You Hold a Stock: A Company Catalyst
+A Company Catalyst: How Long Should You Hold a Stock

 What Types of Traders Hold Stocks?

-There are so many different trading styles out there that it is difficult to fall into one single category.
+There are so many different trading styles that it is difficult to fall into one category.
 As I mentioned before, most traders are fluid.
-Sticking to hard and fast rules can often be detrimental, although there is something to be said for discipline.
-Let’s go over the three main types of trading styles, and just realize that these can often overlap each other.
+Sticking to hard and fast rules can often be detrimental, although something is to be said about discipline.
+Let’s go over the three types of trading styles and just realize that these can often overlap.

 Day traders can probably be categorized as the most aggressive form of trading.
-These traders quite literally trade a stock once or even several times in the same session.
-It is definitely a more advanced form of trading, and it usually utilizes some form of technical analysis.
-There is also a lot of ‘feeling out’ of the market, which really comes with experience.
-It goes without saying that day trading can be a volatile way of investing.
+These traders trade a stock once or several times in the same session.
+It is a more advanced form of trading and usually utilizes some form of technical analysis.
+There is also a lot of ‘feeling out’ of the market, which comes with experience.
+Day trading can be a volatile way of investing.
 As soon as you see some profits, you take those and live to see another day.
-Day trading has little to do with how the stock or company will perform in the long-run and entirely on how the market is viewing the stock today.
+Day trading has little to do with how the stock or company will perform in the long run and depends entirely on how the market views the stock today.

 Swing traders are slightly less aggressive, although they can occasionally be day traders themselves.
-Instead of focusing on buying and selling a stock over a single session, swing traders hold the stock for a short period of time.
-Swing traders can also use technical analysis, but also rely on factors that aren’t as quantified.
-These can include social sentiment, momentum, and of course, company catalysts.
+Instead of focusing on buying and selling a stock over a single session, swing traders hold the stock for a short period.
+Swing traders can also use technical analysis but rely on factors that aren’t as quantified.
+These can include social sentiment, momentum, and company catalysts.
 A typical swing trade lasts anywhere from a few days to a few weeks, although extreme cases can last for several months or even quarters.
 Swing trading is generally considered to be less volatile than day trading.

-I would say most investors fall into this latter category, with a bit of swing trading mixed in when it is convenient.
-Long-term investors are the typical buy and hold people who want to take advantage of compounding.
-They will often buy a position in a stock and hold it for years, if not decades.
-Long-term investors rarely care about the day to day volatility of a stock, and are more invested in the long-term success of the company.
+Most investors fall into this latter category, with some swing trading mixed in when it is convenient.
+Long-term investors are the typical buy-and-hold people who want to use compounding.
+They will often buy a position in a stock and hold it for years if not decades.
+Long-term investors rarely care about the day-to-day volatility of a stock and are more invested in the company’s long-term success.
 This is the fundamental way of investing: buy shares of good companies and hold them forever.
 Does it work?
 Most of the time, it does.
-The short-term gains are less spectacular than day trading or swing trading and the long-term compounding takes years.
-In terms of the stock market, this is the most predictable and steady source of long-term income from your investments.,
+The short-term gains are less spectacular than day trading or swing trading, and the long-term compounding takes years.
+Regarding the stock market, this is the most predictable and steady source of long-term income from your investments.

-The conclusion is: there is no right answer.
-It may seem like taking the easy way out but it really is the truth.
-As I outlined, the duration of time you should hold stocks depends on a number of different factors.
+The conclusion is that there is no right answer.
+It may seem like taking the easy way out, but it is true.
+As I outlined, the duration of time you should hold stocks depends on several different factors.
 Most of them are personal, and investing is a very personal thing.
 There is no set timeline for selling a stock.
-To be honest, you will probably never be able to time the highs or lows of any stock.
+Honestly, you will probably never be able to time the highs or lows of any stock.
 For 99% of us, long-term investing is the easiest way to compound our money over time.
-If you have the stomach for day trading or swing trading, the gains can be outrageous considering the short period of time.
-But if not, you will almost never be steered wrong by buying stock of good companies, and holding them forever.
+Considering the short period, the gains can be outrageous if you have the stomach for day trading or swing trading.
+But if not, you will rarely be steered wrong by buying stock of good companies and holding them forever.